 The Industry sponsors of Together4RD were also encouraged to submit the same survey, to outline their proposals for a pilot.
 The Together4RD Secretariat initiated discussions with all parties submitting a proposal, wherever possible matchmaking ERN ideas with an appropriate Industry partner, along with other actors deemed essential to the project proposals.
-These discussions led to the identification of three pilots deemed feasible for launch in 2023 - Tool 6 - Brief Summaries of the first Together4RD Pilots
+These discussions led to the identification of three pilots deemed feasible for launch in 2023.

 The negotiations to evolve the initial ideas for a collaborative project have been, in all three cases, quite lengthy, unsurprisingly as these were the first pilots in this space.
-Important learning lessons have been captured, to streamline this process in future (see Tool X).
+Important learning lessons have been captured, to streamline this process in future.

-Tool 7: Case Studies - examples of previous or ongoing public-private collaborations in the Rare Disease space
+Tool 7: Case Studies - examples of previous or ongoing public- private collaborations in the Rare Disease space